Home School Vs. Christian School Vs. Public School: Pros and Cons

 - The kids get to make friends at school.

-- The kids must learn how to function in a highly ordered environment.
+- They must learn how to function in a highly ordered environment.

-- The kids must learn responsibility of turning in assignments on someone else’s timeline.
+- Children must learn responsibility of turning in assignments on someone else’s timeline.

 - The kids learn skills of dealing with people of diverse backgrounds.